Security-Onion-Solutions/securityonion-docs/assistant.rst

 Gemini
 ~~~~~~~

-We support connecting to Google's Gemini models through either the Gemini Developer API or the Vertex API.
+Security Onion supports connecting to Google's Gemini models through either the Gemini Developer API or the Vertex API.

 To connect over the Gemini Developer API, you will need to generate an API Key in the Google Cloud Console or Google AI Studio, and provide it in the API Key field.
 To connect over the Vertex API, you will need to create a Service Account with the appropriate permissions for the models you would like to access, generate a JSON key for that account, paste the JSON into the Service Account JSON field, and you must also specify the Service Account Location.
 Some Gemini models may only be available in certain locations, such as ``global``.
 The API Url field is not used for Gemini connections.